surprisetalk/consume/readme.md

 This repository holds my media metadata.

-See `directory.txt` for a media map.
+See `directory.txt` for my media map.

-See `queue.org` for my media stream.
+See `queue.org` for my future media.

+See `stream.org` for my subscriptions/searches.

 See `masterpieces.md` for recommendations.